open/close all folders

 - Pretty much every Silent Movie star ever.
 This was partially because of the demands of the format, but also because the shadowy-eyed gent was the male ideal at the time.
 In the 20s, plenty of young men would don guyliner in order to look like Rudolph Valentino or Conrad Veidt.

-- Captain Jack Sparrow in Pirates of the Caribbean.
+- Captain Jack Sparrow.
 It's actually to reflect sunlight.

 - Blackbeard and Jack's father also wear black kohl, but not as thickly as Jack.

 - Robert Downey Jr. in Iron Man, whenever it shows him in the suit talking with the AI.
 Because so much of the film is an extreme close-up on his face, the director wanted it to be well outlined.